Build a Strong Asset Protection Plan with Wyoming Trusts

 With the combination of tax benefits, progressive trust statutes, and strong asset protection measures, it’s not surprising Wyoming domestic asset protection trusts are seen as an excellent onshore alternative to offshore accounts.

 As is the case with most DAPTs, the trust maker does not need to live in the state where it is domiciled.
 The trustee, however, must be a Wyoming qualified trustee, such as a financial institution regulated in Wyoming or a person living in state.
-If you’re interested in learning more about Wyoming trusts, please contact a member of our Laramie, Wyoming, team at 307.721.6941 or our Jackson Hole, Wyoming, team at 307.739.3900, or sign up for a complimentary consultation.
+If you’re interested in learning more about Wyoming trusts, please contact a member of our Laramie, Wyoming, team at 307.721.6941 or our Jackson Hole, Wyoming, team at 307.739.3900, or contact us here.

 Investment and insurance products are not a deposit, are not FDIC insured, are not insured by any federal government agency, are not guaranteed by the bank, and may go down in value.